BobKerns/BobKerns.github.io/_posts/2023-12-30-training-is-not-copying-so-how-do-we-pay-creators.md

 tags: [AI, Chatbot, Language Model]
 ---

-Imagine a world where AI, with its vast processing power and capacity for understanding, is barred from accessing the very texts that hold the keys to medical advancements.
+Imagine a world where AI's vast processing power and potential for understanding are walled off from the very texts that hold keys to medical, environmental, and cultural advancements.
+Envision this barrier extending across all facets of human knowledge: education, history, economics.

-Imagine this in field after field: Education, history, the environment, economics.
-Imagine it locked away from our very culture.

-My daughter (a budding disease ecologist researcher) and I had a profound conversation today with a retired virologist, a pioneer from the original San Francisco HIV task force.
-We share a vision, a belief in the synergy of AI and the latest in massively parallel multi-well techniques in biology.
+Today, I engaged in a conversation with a retired virologist, a pioneering member of the original San Francisco HIV task force, and my daughter, an emerging disease ecology researcher.
+Together, we envisioned a future where AI and advanced biological techniques, such as massively parallel multi-well assays, synergize to accelerate medical breakthroughs at unprecedented speeds.

-Together, we see a future where AI doesn't just assist but accelerates medical breakthroughs at a pace never before seen.
-Yet, this future hangs in the balance, threatened by the current state of copyright laws that could keep this revolutionary collaboration between past, present, and future knowledge just beyond our grasp.
+Yet, this promising horizon is clouded not just by the current state of copyright law but also by widespread confusion about the nature of AI.
+These dual threats risk keeping this revolutionary collaboration between past, present, and future knowledge just beyond our grasp.
+We stand at a crossroads where the path we choose could unlock a renaissance of understanding or reinforce the gates keeping us from it.